tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

 ### Summary

 Functions in the academic sense are very different things from anonymous classes (which we often treat like functions in Java pre-8).
-It's useful to keep the distinctions in your head to be able to justify the use of Java 8 lambdas for something more than just their concise syntax.
+It's useful to understand the distinctions to be able to justify the use of lambdas for something other than just their concise syntax.
 Of course, there's lots of additional advantages in using lambdas (not least the retrofit of the JDK to heavily use them).

 When we take a look at the new lambda syntax next, remember that although lambdas are used in a very similar way to anonymous classes in Java, they are technically different.
 Lambdas in Java need not be instantiated every time they're evaluated unlike an instance of an anonymous class.

-This should serve to remind you that lambdas in Java 8 are **not** just syntactic sugar.
+This should serve to remind you that lambdas in Java 8 are not just syntactic sugar.